Interviews & Press Highlights

 "The first thing that really hits you about 'The Lovers' is not its muted color palette, ever-evocative of a smog-suffused Southern California dusk, but its musical score.
 A lush, romantic through line of melody, performed by a whole orchestra, with passages reminiscent of Ravel, Debussy, even Wagner.
 The score is by Mandy Hoffman, a longtime collaborator with this film’s director, Azazel Jacobs."

-From 'Lovers' A Sincere-Sardonic Portrait Of Middle-Age Despair
+Mick LaSalle 'Lovers' A Sincere-Sardonic Portrait of Middle-Age Despair

 The music is not quite saying, "Life has meaning," but it is saying, "Let's assume life has meaning," and "This is real for the characters."
 The music is combined with performances that are not inflicted for laughs, but are serious, and with situations that would be comic in any other context.
 The result is this wonderful double thing of a movie that's distancing and yet involving, absurd and yet heartfelt, extreme and yet small-scale and human."

-From 'The Lovers', with Debra Winger and Tracy Letts, Is A Charming Late-In-Life Sex Comedy"
+Ann Hornaday, 'The Lovers', With Debra Winger and Tracy Letts, Is A Charming Late-In-Life Sex Comedy

 "Anchored by vivid and masterfully calibrated performances from Winger and Letts, and sent aloft by a lilting orchestral score that infuses the most everyday banalities with big, melodramatic emotions, the movie is a tarnished ode to aging, compromise and new beginnings."

-From 'The Lovers' Review: Debra Winger & Tracy Letts Soar in A24's Wickedly Funny Tale of Marriage Gone Sour, May 2, 2017
+Pete Hammond, 'The Lovers' Review: Debra Winger & Tracy Letts Soar in A24's Wickedly Funny Tale of Marriage Gone Sour

 "Jacobs is in complete command of his material, even to the point of letting composer Mandy Hoffman take a real risk with a big score that could have been disastrously intrusive on the proceedings but manages to strike just the right tone."